 Efforts to Improve the Current Trends in Child Nutrition

-In order to address the UNICEF concerns about stunted growth during the early childhood years, nutritional beverages have been developed by infant baby formula companies.
+In order to address the UNICEF concerns about stunted growth during the early childhood years, nutritional beverages have been developed by infant formula companies.
 In theory, by offering a supplement with vitamins, proteins, fats, and carbohydrates, parents have another way to provide essential nutrients.
-Creative marketing has convinced many parents that these products are nutritious and beneficial.
-Examining the ingredients, however, there are some concerns.
+Creative marketing has convinced many parents that these products are beneficial for child nutrition.
+However, when examining the ingredients,there are some concerns.
 The second or third ingredient is often sugar.
 While this added sugar may give an appealing taste to the product, it can promote tooth decay and obesity.
 It also increases the likelihood of developing type II diabetes later in life.
-Although it may not have been the intention of the developers, the high sugar content of these beverages puts them in the category of a “sugary drink,” something the American Academy of Pediatrics discourages (source).
-The CDC agrees, stating that no more than 10% or 200 calories of one’s total daily calories should come from sugar (source).
+Although it may not have been the developers intention, the high sugar content of these beverages puts them in the category of a “sugary drink,” which is something the American Academy of Pediatrics discourages.
+The CDC agrees, stating that no more than 10% or 200 calories of one’s total daily calories should come from sugar.
 The currently available nutritional beverages contain 12-18% sugar, much more than is recommended.
-Fortunately, there is a much better option, ELSE.
+Fortunately, there is a much better option for child nutrition.

 Else Plant-Based Kids Nutritional Drink

-ELSE stands out as a unique supplemental beverage for 3-12 year-olds.
+Else stands out as a unique supplemental beverage.
 It has the essential vitamins and nutrients that many children lack in their usual diets.
-Unlike competitor products, ELSE contains no milk or soy proteins, also making it ideal for kids with such allergies.
-Those who follow a vegan diet will find this aspect appealing as well (some versions of the competitor product contain tuna oil).
-There are no artificial flavors in ELSE.
-As an added bonus, ELSE contains the essential fatty acids docosahexaenoic acid (DHA) and arachidonic acid (ARA).
-Although most important during the first 2 years of life, there is growing evidence of the benefits of DHA in older children and adults (source).
+Unlike competitor products, Else contains no milk or soy proteins, making it ideal for kids with such allergies.
+Those who follow a vegan diet will find this aspect appealing (some versions of the competitor product contain tuna oil).

 The WHO has set goals for child nutrition with the hope of meeting them by 2025.
-They seek to lower the rates of stunted growth under age 5, to reduce childhood wasting to less than 5%, and to stop the rise of childhood obesity (source).
-A healthier nutritional supplement such as ELSE may be just the product needed to help achieve these goals.
+They seek to lower the rates of stunted growth under age 5, to reduce childhood wasting to less than 5%, and to stop the rise of childhood obesity.
+A healthier nutritional supplement such as Else may be just the product needed to help achieve these goals.

 The content and advice provided in this article is for informational purposes only and is not a substitute for medical diagnosis, treatment, advice for specific medical conditions.
 Always consult a pediatrician to understand the individual needs of your child.